Zorro is arguably one of the most stable and robust development platforms. We're

 is beta tested by hundreds of strategy developers and users, thus ensuring that it has no obvious

 or severe bugs.
-Still, no software is completely bug-safe (click for proof).
+Still, software is never bug-safe (click for proof).

 strange or even crash.
 This is not a Zorro bug - even if you're sure that it is so.
 Read

-under Troubleshooting how to fix bugs, crashes, or other
+under Troubleshooting how to fix errors and crashes of your script.

 the described workaround or get the latest fixed version on the